-The objectives of the department are that graduates will obtain employment or attend graduate school, will advance in their chosen careers, and will be productive and fulfilled professionals throughout their careers.
+Program Educational Objectives: The objectives for the program are that within a few years after graduation, graduates will obtain employment or attend graduate school, will advance in their chosen careers, and will be productive and fulfilled professionals.

 - an ability to apply knowledge of mathematics, science, and engineering